-On December 16, 2020, Energy Services entered into a series of asset management agreements with an investment grade public utility to release pipeline capacity associated with certain natural gas transportation contracts.
-The utility will provide certain asset management services and Energy Services may deliver natural gas to the utility in exchange for aggregate net proceeds of approximately \$500 million, payable through November 1, 2030.
-The asset management agreements include a series of initial and permanent releases commencing on November 1, 2021.
-NJR will receive approximately \$260 million in cash from fiscal 2022 through fiscal 2024 and \$34 million per year from fiscal 2025 through fiscal 2031 under the agreements.
+During December 2020, Energy Services entered into a series of AMAs with an investment grade public utility to release pipeline capacity associated with certain natural gas transportation contracts.
+The utility provides certain asset management services, and Energy Services may deliver natural gas to the utility in exchange for aggregate net proceeds of approximately \$500 million, payable through November 1, 2030.
+The AMAs include a series of initial and permanent releases, which commenced on November 1, 2021.
+NJR will receive a total of approximately \$260 million in cash from fiscal 2022 through fiscal 2024 and \$34 million per year from fiscal 2025 through fiscal 2031 under the agreements.
+Energy Services recognized \$53.0 million of operating revenue during fiscal 2022 on the Consolidated Statements of Operations.
+Amounts received in excess of revenue recognized, totaling \$33.8 million, are included in deferred revenue on the Consolidated Balance Sheets.